awantoch/beemflow/docs/BEEMFLOW.md

 - `cli.manual` — Manual trigger from the CLI or API.
 - `event: <topic>` — Subscribes to a named event topic (e.g. `event: tweet.request`).
 - `schedule.cron` — Runs on a cron schedule (requires a `cron:` field).
-- `schedule.interval` — Runs on a fixed interval (requires an `every:` field).
+- `http.request` — Triggered by HTTP request (API endpoints).

 ### Events
 - When a flow is triggered by an event, the event payload is available as `.event` in templates.
 - For scheduled triggers, `.event` is usually empty unless injected by the runner.

 ### Await Event (`await_event`)
 The `await_event` step pauses the flow until a matching event is received.
-This enables human-in-the-loop, webhook, or external event-driven automations.
+This enables human-in-the-loop or external event-driven automations.

 **Schema:**
 ```yaml